Feeble Windows holds back Microsoft profit

 CFO Klein sidestepped an analyst's question on whether a sale of Yahoo might interfere with Microsoft's search engine cooperation with the company, which has yet to yield the expected profits.

 "This is a long-term alliance," said Klein.
-"They're super-focussed on what we need to do.
+"They're super-focused on what we need to do.
 And no matter what, that's the goal at hand."

 NO BEAT